Stand out from the crowd

-Graduate Members are engineers who have completed an accredited (or recognised) structural and/or civil engineering degree or the equivalent.
-Graduate Members work towards becoming professionally qualified as either Associate-Members or Chartered Members.
+Graduate Members have completed an accredited (or recognised) structural and/or civil engineering degree or the equivalent.
+They work towards becoming professionally qualified as either Associate-Members or Chartered Members.

 Applicants for this grade of membership need to hold one of the following: